 Dependent upon funding, summer appointments may be available.
 Summer appointments are non-salaried, half-time appointments paid at an hourly rate with limited benefits eligibility.

 We offer exciting opportunities to participate in research, administration, software development, writing, or other specialized activities related to fulfillment of grant requirements.
 Positions are usually salaried, half-time appointments providing stipends and benefits.
 Duration of employment and required skills will vary with each grant.
 Salaries are set according to the pay scale developed by the Provost's office.
-The compensation plan includes three tiers, rewarding students for advancing toward completion of their degrees.
+The compensation plan rewards students for advancing toward completion of their degrees.

-- Work as a GLA/GRA may qualify library and information science students for a waiver of the field experience (practicum) requirement.
+- Practicum waiver.
+Work as a GLA/GRA may qualify library and information science students for a waiver of the field experience (practicum) requirement.

 During periods of summer hourly employment, benefits eligibility may be limited:

-- Continuing GLAs/GRAs maintain insurance coverage through the mandatory premium reserve program.
+- Continuing GLAs/GRAs enrolled in the state employee insurance plan (ERS) can maintain insurance coverage through the premium reserve program.

-- GLAs/GRAs who begin employment in the summer are not eligible for insurance benefits during the summer.
+- GLAs/GRAs who begin employment in the summer are not eligible for the state employee insurance plan (ERS) benefits during the summer.

 Depending upon current openings, a variety of assignments may be available to you.
 Some examples are: